Fleker/Gltn/_nightlies/docs/docs/01_Formats/02_Compiling.md

 * `add_to_page(content, [pageno, pagename])`
 This function will be used most of the time.
 It adds content, an image, text, etc. to a page.
 By default it will add this to the last page, but you may specify either the number of a page or the name of a page to put content in there.
 (It will be placed at the bottom of that page.)

-* `pasteContent()`
-This command MUST be placed last in order for the paper to render properly.
-It will deposit all the text from the content box to the paper, formatting it properly using the established settings.

 If you don't know the page number, you can find it:

 * `find_page(pagename)`